flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     While not *realistic or accurate*, you can insert a THS value based on the ZFWCG values found in the following areas in the MCDU:

     - Auto populated when entering information in the [INIT FUEL PRED](#init-fuel-pred) page
-    - ZFWCG value on the [W&B page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#load-ofp-payload-info) in the AOC Menu.
+    - **Stable**: ZFWCG value on the [W&B page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#load-ofp-payload-info) in the AOC Menu.
+    - **Development**: ZFWCG value on the EFB found on the [Payload Tab on the Grounds Services Page](../../fbw-a32nx/feature-guides/loading-fuel-weight. md#finding-the-payload-screen).

     Make sure to update this value or set the correct trim once your engines have started.